GamersVue

 besides, all Gamers already know games don’t make people violent.
 Getting you ass handed to you by a 12 year old brat, talking smack, and being a very poor winner by shoving it in your face makes you violent.

-Pingback by Look At How Violent We Are « It May Even Be In Our Time — April 20, 2008 @ 5:57 pm
+1. Pingback: Look At How Violent We Are « It May Even Be In Our Time